Abigail Breslin Is All Grown Up — Like, All The Way Up

 Advertisement

-Bottega Veneta Backless Ribbed Cotton Midi Dress, $2600, available at ModaOperandi.com; COS Panelled A-Line Skirt, $190, available at CosStores.com; Savage x Fenty Glissenette High-Waisted Thong, $25, available at SavageX.com; Kathleen WhitakerMoss Aquamarine Strand Earrings; Jimmy Choo Peachy 125 Carmel Suede Platform Sandals, $825, available at MyTheresa.com
+Bottega Veneta Backless Ribbed Cotton Midi Dress, $2600 USD, available at ModaOperandi.com; COS Panelled A-Line Skirt, $190 USD, available at CosStores.com; Savage x Fenty Glissenette High-Waisted Thong, $25 USD, available at SavageX.com; Kathleen WhitakerMoss Aquamarine Strand Earrings; Jimmy Choo Peachy 125 Carmel Suede Platform Sandals, $825 USD, available at MyTheresa.com

 Her new movie, Zombieland: Double Tap, seems to be trolling her.
 Breslin’s first line in the trailer comes when she begs Woody Harrelson’s Tallahassee to “stop calling me a little girl.”
 Even in a group of Oscar-nominated actors that Breslin calls “family,” the actress and her character, Little Rock, find themselves faced with yet another situation in which someone just can’t comprehend her adulthood.